-- 1. If the score is tied at the end of regulation during the regular season, the game will end as a tie. - 2.
+- 1. If the score is tied at the end of regulation during the regular season, the game will end as a tie - 2.
 If the score is tied at the end of regulation during the playoffs, overtime will be played. - The officials will conduct a coin toss.
 The winning captain shall have the option of offense, defense, or choosing the side of the field where the overtime will be played.
-The losing captain will have the remaining choice. - Each team will be given three (3) downs from 10 yard line to score. - Conversion attempts will be held as in regulation play. - If the defensive team intercepts a pass the play is dead. - If the score is tied at the end of the first overtime, a second overtime will be played.
+The losing captain will have the remaining choice. - Each team will be given four (4) downs from 10 yard line to score. - Conversion attempts will be held as in regulation play. - If the defensive team intercepts a pass and returns it for a touchdown the game will be over. - If the score is tied at the end of the first overtime, a second overtime will be played.
 The captain that did not win the coin toss will have the option.
 This process will be repeated until a winner is determined, with the choice of options alternating each round. - All overtime periods will be played at the same end of the field. - Each team is entitled to one (1) time out for the entire overtime.